mth/yeti/doc/reference.rst

                   Id SP TypedefParam? "=" !OpChar Type;
     TypedefParam = "<" !OpChar SP Id SP ("," SP Id SP)* ">" !OpChar SP;

+Type definition creates a new scope for the following parts of the `sequence expression`_, that contains the Type_ bound to the given identifier (Id).

+TODO

 Sequence expression
 +++++++++++++++++++++++